FEDERAL DIRECT STUDENT LOANS

 1st time student:

 A 1st time student's loan funds will be received, released and/or delivered no earlier than 30 days after the first official class day.
-Delivery includes crediting proceeds to the student’s account as well as delivering proceeds directly to the student.
-Therefore, loan funds for a 1st time student will not be available to use for registration expenses.
-If a loan has been awarded and proof that the MPN has been signed and Entrance Counseling is completed is received by the financial aid office by registration, a temporary loan MAY be available to use for tuition/fees and books to charge registration expenses.
-Contact the Financial Aid Office for more information.
+If a loan has been awarded and MPN has been signed and Entrance Counseling is completed a student may use the upcoming credit balance to pay tuition, fees, room and board, and books up to what they were awarded and accepted.

 OTHER LOAN INFORMATION